konstellation-io/kdl-project-template/README.md

 ``` bash
 pytest
 ```

-If tests are run correctly locally we can now see if our actions are also set.
+If tests run correctly on our user-tools, we can now see if our actions are also set.

-We will first need to modify our experiments.yml adding our mlflow url
+### First CD run

 With this modfications we can now commit, tag and push with git to start our run!